Application for Financial Assistance

 j) An organization organizing a seminar/conference or a workshop under any scheme shall not invite foreign delegates without the prior approval of the Government of India.

-l) If it is found at a later date that the organization has withheld or suppressed information regarding grants from other official sources, the grant of the Central Government may be cancelled, reduced or the organization may be asked to refund the grant already paid to it.
+l) If it is found at a later date that the organization has withheld or suppressed information regarding grants from other official sources, the grant of the Central Government may be canceled, reduced or the organization may be asked to refund the grant already paid to it.

 m) Equipment purchased out of the grant-in-aid will be the property of the concerned Department/Ministry, which will decide about its disposal on the completion of the project.
 The organization may submit a proposal in this regard before the completion of the project.